- Part 1: Frequently asked questions

 The EU Pay Transparency Directive is already in force and has been since 6 June 2023 – meaning it has been official EU legislation since that date.

 However, individual EU member states have three years to implement the legislation within their own national laws, by 7 June 2026.
-It’s possible some will transpose the Directive into local law more quickly than this – but so far the only country to make any announcement is Sweden (see below FAQ).
+It’s possible some will transpose the Directive into local law more quickly than this – some countries have also indicated delays.
+See the transposition tracker below for more detail.

 There will be a staggered rollout of gender pay gap reporting requirements, with the first deadlines as follows: